-Saturday 31 January 2015
+Saturday, 31 January 2015

 A strange month

 Jamie is full of the joys because he has just bought his first new car - the now deceased Nissan Micra aka "Mario" was of course his first car, inherited from Gran, and will always have a place in his heart.
-The new one is a small Volvo and after long and agonising (for all of us) negotiations and soul-searching he has finally signed for it and will collect it on Wednesday.
+The new one is a bright blue Volvo and after long and agonising (for all of us) negotiations and soul-searching he has finally signed for it and will collect it on Wednesday.

-After they went home James made a lovely steak dinner and we watched the first (double) episode of a new drama called "Fortitude", which seems a bit like Wallander crossed with Fargo.
+After Jamie went home James made a lovely steak dinner and we watched the first (double) episode of a new drama called "Fortitude", which seems a bit like Wallander crossed with Fargo.
 It has a distinguished cast and beautiful snowy scenery (filmed in Iceland but supposed to be set in the north of Norway I think).
 We will see how it shapes up.

-Tuesday 27 January 2015
+Tuesday, 27 January 2015

 Being positive

 So here I am at home, still no sight in my left eye, feeling tired and a bit weak after my enforced bed rest.
 Since I was allowed to sit up on Sunday (after a whole week of lying down) I have been practically chewing the furniture in my frustration at not being able to go to work.
 Yes, it would take a team of psychologists years to work that one out!
-So instead I phoned my ever patient little sister today to ask for some guidance.
+So instead I phoned my always patient little sister today to ask for some guidance.

 Jennifer knows me only too well and as a result of her understanding and advice I have managed to calm down and relax a bit.
 There is absolutely nothing that I can do about this situation so I will just have to man up and occupy myself at home for now.

-I then decided that I should get some exercise; David came with me for a walk to the doctors to pick up a prescription and by the time we came back home I felt quite dizzy.
+I then decided that I should get some exercise; Davie came with me for a walk to the doctors to pick up a prescription and by the time we came back home I felt quite dizzy.
 It's really disconcerting not to be able to see out of one eye, and I was quite nervous crossing the road in case I didn't see a car coming.
 But it was good to get outside for some fresh air.

 And I have finished my audio book of The Goldfinch by Donna Tartt.
 Hmmm.
 It is certainly beautifully written and I loved the descriptions of New York and the art and antique furniture but the "thriller" parts didn't sit well for me with the rest of the book.
 And the way the author tried to draw everything together at the end seemed a little strained to me.
 Although I'm being critical I actually really enjoyed the book!